manabshy/creditCardValidate/README.md

 All directives apply a [numeric input pattern](http://bradfrostweb.com/blog/mobile/better-numerical-inputs-for-mobile-forms/) so that mobile browsers use a modified version of the enlarged telephone keypad.
 You should use `type="text"` for all `input` elements.

 <hr>
+### check that the card number is valid according to the Luhn algorithm
 ### Card Number (`cc-number`)

 ```html